Chapter 3: The Blue Garden

 He didn’t move, but his ear flicked once, as if he had heard something also.

-Marisol’s gaze softened again, drifting across the garden, following the narrow path that slipped between the bushes and disappeared into the thicker growth beyond.
-During the day, it was just a simple path, one she had walked a thousand times without thinking, leading nowhere in particular.
-But at night, with the shadows gathering and the light fading, it always felt like it led somewhere else.
+She felt the rush of fear flood her again, the axious anticipation of something she couldnt even proof to herself.
+It felt as if she had drank a dozed cups of coffee, her body trembeling in an electric rhythem.
+Her gaze narrowed again, drifting across the garden, following the narrow path that slipped between the bushes that led to the back wall and the hose.
+During the day, it was just a simple path, one she had walked a thousand times without thinking, she walked though it just now to water the plants.
+But as the night grew darker, the shadows gathered and the light faded, it always felt like it led somewhere deeper.

 She narrowed her eyes slightly.